blakepettersson/argocd-deploy/README.md

 to be deployed, we need to add a cluster label to our local cluster.
 Once the label has been set, the applicationset-controller will pick it up and then generate an app in the local cluster.
-In order to do that we need to either configure it in the UI by logging in to http://localhost:30080, then to `Settings/Clusters` and edit the cluster and adding a label with the key `environment` and the value `dev`, or alternatively, that can imperatively be done by adding the label directly on the cluster secret using `kubectl edit secret cluster-<clustername>`.
+In order to do that we need to either configure it in the UI by logging in to http://localhost:30080, then to `Settings/Clusters` and edit the cluster and adding a label with the key `environment` and the value `dev`.

+As far as I know, there's currently no way to set labels on the `in-cluster` cluster with the `argocd` CLI.
+Once the `in-cluster` has been edited, you can do subsequent edits with `kubectl edit secret cluster-<clustername>` (since what happens with the first edit is that a cluster secret gets created with all the attributes of the pre-existing `in-cluster`, but that does not initially exist).